asmodeus812/nvim-fuzzymatch/README.md

     ["<cr>"] = Select.action(Select.select_entry, Select.all(function(entries)
         local pat = "^([^:]+):(%d+):(%d+):(.+)$"
         local filename, line_num, col_num = entry:match(pat)
+        -- in case no filename could be matched, we can of course return false, to skip this entry entirely from being considered by the
+        -- action itself, meaning that no operation will be executed on this particular entry if not filename or #filename == 0 then return false
+        end
+        -- convert the entry into a valid structure that select_entry can use, in this case we read and parse the result of grep into it, we
+        -- mostly care about getting a valid file name from the grep output, the rest are optional positional fields where the matching
-        return {
+        -- string is located into the file return {
             filename = filename,
             col = col_num and tonumber(col_num),